Twitter profile for the bot Subtitle buoy by Gregor Weichbrodt, 2017, @subtitle_buoy | Source: National Data Buoy Center, NOAA.

 Please register for the conference at email@example.com.
 The conference language is English.

 The Publishing Sphere is affiliated to the 9th Internationaler Literaturpreis awarded at the Haus der Kulturen der Welt on July 6, 2017.

-The Publishing Sphere is supported by Haus der Kulturen der Welt, Université Paris Lumières, the Institut Universitaire de France and the Alexander von Humboldt Foundation via the chair of Irene Albers at Peter Szondi-Institut für Allgemeine und Vergleichende Literaturwissenschaft of the Freie Universität Berlin.
+The Publishing Sphere is supported by Haus der Kulturen der Welt, Université Paris Lumières, the Institut Universitaire de France and the Alexander von Humboldt Foundation via the professorship of Irene Albers at Peter Szondi-Institut für Allgemeine und Vergleichende Literaturwissenschaft of the Freie Universität Berlin.